 Currently Dr Pappous is the UK co-ordinator of two major Erasmus + European projects and in the past he has been the receiver of a Newton Fund-British Academy grant also research award from Real Madrid foundation.

 He is currently working together with colleagues from Coventry University on a project that aims at focusing at Tokyo 2020 in collaboration with the International Paralympic Committee.

 One of my research lines focuses on sport participation legacies after big sport mega events, such as the Olympics.

 Do the Olympic Games increase grass root sport participation?
 I have tried to answer this question by looking at previous Games.
-I am also working with the Social Psychology department to identify interventions to change attitudes towards sport for those with different physical abilities.

 Dr Pappous teaches sports event management, sport marketing and sport and exercise promotion.